It’s worrying when your senior dog suddenly stops eating — even if they seem otherwise fine.

-It’s worrying when your senior dog suddenly stops eating — even if they seem otherwise fine.
 They might still wag their tail, play, or greet you happily, but their food bowl remains untouched.
-This mix of normal behavior and poor appetite can be confusing for any pet parent.
+This mix of normal behavior and poor appetite can be confusing for any dog parent.

 Table of Contents

-Older Dog Not Eating But Acting Normal — Why It Happens
+Older Dog Not Eating But Acting Normal: Why It Happens

-When an older dog stops eating but still behaves normally, it often points to subtle physical changes or mild underlying issues rather than a serious illness.
 Common causes include slowed digestion with age, changes in taste or smell, dental discomfort, mild stomach upset, or simply being picky due to routine or environment changes.

 Some dogs may also skip meals temporarily because of stress, new foods, or minor pain that doesn’t yet affect their energy levels.